immobiliare/Glider/Documentation/Transports.md

 The `HTTPTransport` is used to send log events directly to an http service by executing network calls to a specific endpoint.

-It's up to the delegate (`HTTPTransportDelegate`) to produce a list of `HTTTransportRequest` requests which will be executed automatically.
+It's up to the delegate (`HTTPTransportDelegate`) to produce a list of `HTTTransportRequest` requests which will be then executed and handled automatically by the transport.
-It supports retry mechanism on errors.
+It also supports retry mechanism in case of networking errors.

 ```swift
 let transport = try HTTPTransport(delegate: self) {